-The softer German steel (typically HRC 55-56) will get dull faster and require more maintenance, many cooks having to hone their knives before each use.
+The softer German steel (typically HRC 55-56) will get dull faster and require more maintenance, with many cooks having to hone their knives before each use.

 This does not mean that knives made of German steel are bad - the “softer” steel allows them to take a bit more abuse than high-end Japanese equivalents.

 But Japanese steel knives are a different thing altogether.
-If you are used to German knives, you might find that you need to refine your knife technique to make the best of the added precision that Japanese steel knives have to offer.
+If you are used to German knives, you might find that you need to refine your knife technique to make the best out of the added precision that Japanese steel knives have to offer.

 For example, chefs who are used to simply pressing downward to make a cut with a German style knife would have to adjust and slice forward or backward with their new Japanese style knife.